-- The abolitionist approach to animal rights rejects all animal use and maintains that all sentient beings, humans or nonhumans, have one right: the basic right not to be treated as the property of others.
+Abolitionists maintain that all sentient beings, human or nonhuman, have one right—the basic right not to be treated as the property of others.

-- The abolitionist approach links the moral status of nonhumans with sentience alone and not with any other cognitive characteristic.
 Sentience is subjective awareness; there is someone who perceives and experiences the world.
 A sentient being has interests; that is, preferences, wants, or desires.
-If a being is sentient, then that is necessary and sufficient for the being to have the right not to be used as a means to human ends, which, correlatively, imposes on humans the moral obligation not to use that being as a resource.
-It is not a matter of “humanely” using that animal.
-Although less suffering is better than more suffering, no use can be morally justified.
+If a being is sentient, then that is necessary and sufficient for the being to have the right not to be used as a means to human ends.
+The recognition of this right imposes on humans the moral obligation not to use that being as a resource.
+It is not necessary for a sentient being to have humanlike cognitive characteristics in order to be accorded the right not to be used as property.

-- We recognize the principle of nonviolence as the guiding principle of the animal rights movement.
-Violence is the problem; it is not any part of the solution.
+Abolitionists recognize the principle of nonviolence as a core principle of the animal rights movement.

 A Note: In order to embrace the abolitionist approach to animal rights, it is not necessary to be spiritual or religious, or to be an atheist.
 You can be a spiritual or religious person, or you can be an atheist, or anything in between.
 It does not matter.